onnyx1/calculator/README.md

 # calculator

-Simple calculator build with HTML, CSS, and JavaScript.
+Simple calculator built with HTML, CSS, and JavaScript.